-- 1. How were the data collected? - 2.
-What information do you have available that leads you to trust the accuracy of the data? - 3.
+- 1. What information do you have available that leads you to trust the accuracy of the data? - 2.
 Do you have any reason for concerns about the accuracy of the data?
-Can something be done to improve the accuracy of the data for the future? - 4.
+Can something be done to improve the accuracy of the data for the future? - 3.
 Data quality is often considered on a continuum, and no data are of perfect quality.
 It is therefore important to acknowledge any limitations or assumptions at the outset.
 Given this, do you have any other questions or concerns about the quality of your state's data?